swayos/swayos.github.io/README.md

 - **waybar** : Status Bar Manager, config file is  /home/youruser/.config/waybar/config , learn more about it's config [here](https://github.com/Alexays/Waybar/wiki)
 - **wofi** : Application launcher, config file is /home/youruser/.config/wofi/config, visible when pressing WIN + SPACE
 - **wob** : Volume/Brightness overlay bar, visible when you change volumes with the dedicated keys on your laptop, configurable in sway config
-- **sov** : Workspaces overview layer, visible when you press the WIN + numbers for a longer period, config file is /home/youruser/.config/sway-overview/config
+- **sov** : Workspaces overview layer, visible when you press the WIN + numbers for a longer period or the workspaces icon in the status bar, config file is /home/youruser/.config/sway-overview/config
+- **wcp** : Wayland Control Panel, visible when you press WIN + p or the settings icon in the status bar next to the clock, configurable in sway config
 - **swaylock** : Screen locker, locks automatically or lock manually from the shutdown menu, set up in sway wm's config
 - **swayidle** : Idle time handler, locks screen automatically after 10 minuter, set up in sway wm's config
 - **grim** : Screen capture utility, activated with WIN + PRTSCR, set up ins sway wm's config